Meet our Horses

 Kajun, a Louisiana native, is a Gypsy Vanner, a small draft breed hailing from the British Isles, home to England and Ireland.
 Around the world, the Gypsy Vanner is also known as the Gypsy Cob, Irish Cob, Coloured Cob, and the Tinker Horse.
 Kajun displays eye-catching black and white, or piebald, coloring and significant leg feathering, both common features of the Gypsy Vanner.

-Kajun is only 7, but is quite the traveler; he has been through McDonald’s drive-thrus and, in true Louisiana fashion, on Zydeco dance floors.
+Kajun is quite the traveler; he has been through McDonald’s drive-thrus and, in true Louisiana fashion, on Zydeco dance floors.
 Kajun is eager to please and learns quickly.
 He loves people, treats and relaxing outside in his paddock.

 Raude is a Red Dun Norwegian Fjord mare who was born on May 3, 1998.
 Raude came to GaitWay from Minnesota, where she was used as a brood mare.
 Believe it or not, she has had nine foals.
 One foal is our very own Freya, who will one day become one of our therapy ponies.
 Raude was ridden for pleasure and pulled sleighs and carts over the hills and through the snow.
 Her sweet nature and ever-steady rhythm are a perfect combination to teach our riders balance and confidence.

-Rocky, a twelve-year-old chestnut AQHA Quarter horse, has been a therapy horse at GaitWay for about six years.
+Rocky is a chestnut AQHA Quarter horse and has been a therapy horse at GaitWay for over six years.
 Quarter horses are known for their ability to sprint short distances, but Rocky likes to take his time and enjoy life.
 Each day, Rocky looks forward to lessons so he can visit with his riders!

 When volunteers groom Rocky, he wiggles if they use a curry comb because it tickles, but secretly loves to be clean, shiny and brushed.
 When he is being ridden, Rocky pays close attention and tries to do whatever his rider asks, whether it's to increase his gait, make a circle or even jump a fence!
 In his downtime, Rocky hangs out in the big field at GaitWay Farms with his best friend Kajun.